sushil4nair/sushil4nair/README.md

   github: "https://github.com/yourusername"
 };

-console.log("Software developer passionate about crafting elegant solutions and pushing the boundaries of technology.
-Let's collaborate and create something extraordinary!");
+console.log("Software developer passionate about crafting elegant solutions and pushing the boundaries of technology.");
 console.log("Connect with me on GitHub:", bio.github);
 ```